 Not only individual psychology but also social phenomena across the globe show such self-defeating uncooperativeness.

-Today, we know about positive emotionality, and have it as an opportunity to learn from experience and to better our lives---and those we love.
+Today, we know about positive emotionality and can use it as an opportunity to learn from experience and better our lives and those we love.

 Knowledge is power.